 ● End-to-end encryption

+{%p endif %}

----------------------------------------------------------------------Cisco has partnered with Iron Bow to offer UCM Cloud to customers desiring a secure cloud-based Voice over IP (VoIP) service.
+Cisco has partnered with Iron Bow to offer UCM Cloud to customers desiring a secure cloud-based Voice over IP (VoIP) service.
 Because of its as-a-service nature, UCM Cloud reduces complexity for IT teams and end users.
-With UCM Cloud, [CUSTOMER] can shift from a Capital Expenditures (CapEx) model to an Operating Expenses (OpEx) financial model by paying for only what they need.
+With UCM Cloud, {{ customer }} can shift from a Capital Expenditures (CapEx) model to an Operating Expenses (OpEx) financial model by paying for only what they need.
 The solution can be combined with WebEx Meetings which offers integrated audio, video, and content sharing with highly secure web meetings from the Cisco WebEx cloud.

 UCM Cloud supports a broad portfolio of voice and video devices, from IP phones to mobile and desktop applications.
 This gives each user the right tools for their job; from administrators and thought leaders, to production and field personnel and beyond.
 UCM Cloud supports the following endpoints: